 If the language is overly broad, or if the geographic limitation is considered unduly harsh, then the agreement may be difficult to defend in court.
 Therefore, the agreement has to specify the time and scope under which the agreement can be enforced, and this includes geographical limitations.

-If you would like to draw up a Nebraska non-compete agreement, we have a free Nebraska non-compete agreement template that you can download below in a PDF and Word format:
+Below, download a free Nebraska non-compete agreement template in PDF and Word format: